Palliative Medicine

 Licensed Clinical Social Worker

-Michael Williamson has worked in hospice and palliative care services for more than 10 years, and in social services in other capacities since 2008.
-He earned his Licensed Clinical Social Worker licensure in 2017, and has been a Licensed Social Worker since 2012.
+Michael Williamson has worked in hospice and palliative care services for more than 11 years and in other social service capacities, including acute mental health care and disability services, since 2008.
+He earned his Licensed Clinical Social Worker licensure in 2017 and has been a Licensed Social Worker since 2012.
+He earned his Bachelor of Arts in Social Work and Counseling from Franklin Pierce University in 2007 and his Master of Science in Social Work from the University of Texas, Austin, in 2012.

 Administrative Support Staff